 Carry in a glass jar and serve on lettuce hearts, celery dice, or shaved cabbage packed in another jar or tin box.

-For this tasty cold picnic salad recipe, drain, cool, and flake freshly boiled salmon or use canned salmon, add half the amount of cold boiled rice, toss lightly in French dressing and pack in a glass jar or tin box lined with wax paper.
+For this tasty old fashioned cold picnic salad recipe, drain, cool, and flake freshly boiled salmon or use canned salmon, add half the amount of cold boiled rice, toss lightly in French dressing and pack in a glass jar or tin box lined with wax paper.

 Serve with mayonnaise or rich boiled dressing to which has been added 1/2 cup of minced boiled spinach.
 Garnish with capers, cucumber pickles, and pearl onions.
 Cold boiled eggs and fresh cucumber may be used instead of the rice.